darkarnium/perimeterator/README.md

 ### Overview

-Perimiterator is a small project intended to allow for continuous auditing of internet facing AWS services.
+Perimeterator is a small project intended to allow for continuous auditing of internet facing AWS services.
 It can be quickly deployed into AWS and will periodically enumerate internet-facing IP addresses for a number of commonly misconfigured AWS resources.